LeoNatan/LNChevronView/README.md

 # LNChevronView
-Implementation of a chevron view similar to Apple's as seen in Springboard / Apple Music.
+Customizable chevron view reimplementation of Apple's, as seen in Springboard / Apple Music.
+Can be customized directly from Xcode.